uzielweb/zero/README.md

 Zero - Joomla Template - A very basic Joomla Template without any aditional CSS or JS, only the basic, with special positions codes

 ## ADVISE
-Included a index.php file with an example of a custom template.
+Included an index.php file with an example of a custom template.
 Please use the content of this sample to start a template.
 PAY ATTENTION on upgrades.
 Backup forever.

 ### For Bootstrap